makannew/Composer/README.md

 ```
 myComp.number1 = 40; // output: 90 , 100 or only 100
 ```
 It is because composite always updates itself with the latest changes but old updates may still running asynchronously.
-Outdated running functions will ineffect by composite but what if they have side effect?
+Outdated running functions will ineffect by composite but what if they have side effects?
 For example our logResult function has a side effect (logging on console) so we might have two results on console.
 To control this problem composite provides a check to findout if the running function is the lastone or not.
-We can rewrite logResult function and implement this check before logging on console.
+We can rewrite logResult function and implement this check before logging on console:
 ```
 let logResult = function({twoNumbersSum}){
   if (arguments[1] == arguments[0]["totalAsyncCalls"]){